pipelight/pipelight/README.md

 <span>
 <h1>
 <img width="125px" alt="pipelight_logo" src="https://pipelight.dev/images/pipelight.png"/>
-<p>Pipelight - Automation pipelines but easier.</p>
+<p>Pipelight - Tiny automation pipelines.</p>
 </h1>
 </span>

-Pipelight can be used in so many ways that I had to keep this README concise for you to quickly grab its concept.

 You should checkout the [Documentation](https://pipelight.dev) for a much friendly approach and a deeper understanding.

-## Your feedback is precious!
+## Get help (fast)!

-Pipelight is a young software and has become stable recently.
+Pipelight is a young software and has become stable pretty recently.
 If you encouter a bug or whatever difficulty, please open an issue or send a message on [discord](https://discord.gg/swNRD3Xysz) or on telegram at [@Areskul](https://t.me/areskul)